Keyboard shortcuts

 None

 none represents the absence of a value.
 Functions that don’t explicitly return a value return none.
-It’s also what you get when looking up a missing dictionary key:
+It’s also what you get from any operation designed to signal “no value here” (e.g. first_or_none helpers, optional return values):